Columpio/RInGen/README.md

 This preprocessing step is required to run the finite-model finder.

 ## `solve` options
+### `-e`, `--keep-exist-quantifiers`
+Proceed to solving even if there are existential quantifiers after transformation.
+By default this option is disabled and `RInGen` will return `unknown` if existentials appeared after transformation.
 ### `SOLVER_NAME`
 Run a specific solver after processing.
 Available options:
 - [Z3](https://github.com/Z3Prover/z3) (`z3`)